Art therapy student drawing on paper.

 Transferrable Skills and Strengths

-Whether you pursue an additional degree in art therapy after graduation or take a related job in the meantime, you gain several in-demand, transferable skills throughout your coursework at Tyler:
+Whether you pursue a master’s degree in art therapy after graduation or take a related job in the meantime, you gain several in-demand, transferable skills throughout your coursework at Tyler:

 •